jsmoriss/jsm-user-locale/README.md

 <p>Allow users to quickly change their preferred locale (language) instead of having to update their profile page.</p>

 <p>The default WordPress behavior is to apply the user locale preference to the back-end only &mdash; this plugin extends the user locale preference to the front-end webpage as well.
-To exclude the "Select Locale" menu item from the front-end toolbar menu &mdash; and ignore the user locale preference in the front-end webpage &mdash; add the following to your functions.php file:</p>
+To exclude the "Select Locale" menu item from the front-end toolbar menu, <strong>and ignore the user locale preference in the front-end webpage</strong>, add the following to your functions.php file:</p>

-<p>add_filter( 'jsm_user_locale_front_end', '__return_false' );</p>
+<pre><code>add_filter( 'jsm_user_locale_front_end', '__return_false' );
+</code></pre>

 <h2>Installation</h2>